 St. Paul, MN 55155

 Keep in mind that parking is very limited during the legislative session (January-May).
 You may want to consider public transportation.
 Both the Metro Transit bus line and the Green Line light rail have stops near the Capitol.
-See the Parking/Transit tab of the Minnesota State Capitol Restoration Project website for more information.

 The only people admitted on the floor of the Senate Chamber are members of the Senate and House, constitutional officers, ex-governors of Minnesota, judges of the Trial and Appellate Courts, members of Congress, members of the press, and Senate staff.